Executive Director & Lawyer

 Legal Administrative Assistant:

-Aleem graduated from Trinity College, University of Toronto with a Bachelor of Arts degree in Philosophy in 1991.
-He then obtained his Bachelor of Laws degree from the Allard School of Law at the University of British Columbia in 1994.
-He was called to the Bars of both British Columbia and Ontario in 1995 and 1997, respectively.
+Aleem graduated from Trinity College, University of Toronto with a Bachelor of Arts in Philosophy in 1991 and obtained his law degree from the Allard School of Law, University of British Columbia in 1994.
+He was called to the Bars of both BC and Ontario in 1995 and 1997, respectively.

-In late 2015, Aleem and his co-counsel, Ms. Clea Parfitt, won a high-profile racial discrimination case involving Indo-Canadian veterinarians in B.C.
-In early 2016, he was involved with other non-profit groups and stakeholders in the launch of an Islamophobia Legal Hotline administered by Access Pro Bono BC.
-In June 2016, he was awarded the CBABC President's Medal in recognition of his significant contributions to the legal profession.
-In May 2017, he was elected to CBABC Provincial Council.
+In late 2015, Aleem and his co-counsel, Clea Parfitt, won a very lengthy, high-profile racial discrimination case involving Indo-Canadian veterinarians: Brar v.
+BCVMA and Osborne (No. 22), 2015 BCHRT 151.
+In early 2016, Aleem was involved with other non-profit legal groups and concerned lawyers in the launch of an Islamophobia Legal Assistance Hotline currently administered by Access Pro Bono BC.

-Part of Aleem's passion for human rights law comes from his previous work abroad.
-As a new lawyer in the mid-nineties, he worked as a Human Rights Officer for the U.N.
-High Commission of Human Rights where he assisted in reporting on the administration of justice and ongoing human rights violations in Rwanda.
+Part of Aleem's passion for human rights comes from his previous work abroad.
+As a newly-called lawyer in the mid-nineties, he worked as a Human Rights Officer for the U.N.
+High Commission of Human Rights, where he assisted in reporting on the administration of justice and ongoing human rights violations in Rwanda.